History

 Commitment to serving public interest:

-Da Afghanistan Bank takes pride in offering the best services to its stakeholders including the government for which it acts as a fiscal agent.
+DAB takes pride in providing the best services to its stakeholders, including the government, for which it acts as the monetary representative.

 Ethics and integrity: